Keeping it simple...

 Lower attachment to the pelvis:

-These panels are what create the "6 pack look" but the number of sections of muscle depends on the individual - 4, 6, 8, 10 packs can occur.
+These panels are what create the "6 pack look" of the abs, but the number of sections of muscle depends on the individual - 4, 6, 8, 10 packs can occur.

 Between left and right rectus abdominis muscles there is midline strip of tough connective tissue called the linea alba.

-The linea alba is our primary guide for body alignment and by working on activating and extending the rectus abdominis muscles we can feel the positioning of the linea alba and increase our state of alignment.
+The linea alba is our primary guide for body alignment.
+We can feel and improve alignment of the linea alba by working on activating and extending the rectus abdominis muscles.